 The founding organisers are Mavis Robertson, Former National Chair of Women in Super and Louise Davidson, National Chair, Mother’s Day Classic.
 The idea for the Mother’s Day Classic came from Mavis Robertson when she saw a similar event overseas.
 She came back from her trip and spoke to Women in Super about organising an event in Australia.

-With no experience but lots of enthusiasm and dedication, a Women in Super volunteer committee was established in Melbourne and Sydney and the first event was held in both cities in 1998.
+With no experience but lots of enthusiasm and dedication, a Women in Super driven volunteer Mother’s Day Classic committee was established in Melbourne and Sydney and the first event was held in both cities in 1998.

 The first Mother’s Day Classic with 3,000 participants in Melbourne and Sydney.